akbinod/akbinod.Tuner/README.md

 If you don't see the overlay after each trackbar change, you are missing <code>Qt backend</code>

 ### Important Safety Tip
 I've debugged this thing extensively, but I haven't had the time to bullet proof it.
-It will behave if your arguments are well behaved; but if you try to serialize an np.ndarray it'll blow up - gloriously.
+It will behave if your arguments are well behaved; but caveat emptor...

 ### Licensing
 It's only licensed the way it is to prevent commercial trolling.
 For all other purposes...